dannguyen/journalism-syllabi/README.md

 <a href="http://www.davidmckie.com/jou-1526_-computer-assisted-reporting-2015/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>To teach students how to find information on the Internet and government hard drives using advanced search techniques and tools such as Excel, MySQL, Google Fusion Tables and ArcGIS Online to make sense of the information and render it more accessible readers, viewers and listeners through multi-med...</em></p>
+        To teach students how to find information on the Internet and government hard drives using advanced search techniques and tools such as Excel, MySQL, Google Fusion Tables and ArcGIS Online to make sense of the information and render it more accessible readers, viewers and listeners through multi-med
+        </small></p>

         <p>Instructors: David McKie</p>
     </td>
     <td>
-        Carleton University
+        <small>Carleton University</small>
     </td>
   </tr>